PRESIDENT and CEO

 CHIEF DIGITAL OFFICER

-Stephen was appointed chief digital officer of McGraw-Hill Education in August 2012.
-He is responsible for creating compelling student experiences, and developing breakthrough teaching and learning solutions.
-Prior to joining McGraw-Hill Education, he led Intelligent Solutions, LLC, a firm that engages with universities and businesses to leverage their digital technology and collaborative tools.
-At the same time, he served as the chief information and technology officer of the Harvard Business School and as a member of the HBS administrative leadership team, overseeing the school’s academic, research and administrative computing teams.
+Stephen Laster has been the Chief Digital Officer of McGraw-Hill Education since August 2012.
+Before joining McGraw-Hill Education, Stephen led Intelligent Solutions, LLC, a firm that engages with universities and businesses to leverage their digital technology and collaborative tools.
+At the same time, he served as the Chief Information and Technology Officer of the Harvard Business School and as a member of the HBS administrative leadership team, overseeing the school’s academic, research and administrative computing teams.

 CHIEF COMMUNICATIONS OFFICER